chrisant996/clink/docs/clink.md

 #### Linking Parsers
 $(ENDDIM)

-> **TODO:** Describe the new match syntax.
+> **TODO:** Describe the new syntax.
 The old syntax described below isn't compatible with v1.0.0 onward.

 $(BEGINDIM)
 There are often situations where the parsing of a command's arguments is dependent on the previous words (`git merge ...` compared to `git log ...` for example).
 For these scenarios Clink allows you to link parsers to arguments' words using Lua's concatenation operator.
 Parsers can also be concatenated with flags too.